Who We Help

 Another issue is poor planning during the bid stage.
 Perhaps the people you chose to work with greatly underestimated the amount of work needed and how long it would take.
 In some instances, the project manager may have intentionally shortened the project completion process in order to secure your bid, and then hit you with additional charges at a later date.

-This saying certainly runs true when it comes to attempting to fix and figure out the reasons being overrun projects.
+This saying certainly runs true when it comes to attempting to fix and figure out the reasons behind overrun projects.

 The best place to start is by communicating with the project manager and builders who are working on the project.
 Calmly and politely ask them about the issues that they have been facing.